The Blue Squadron (1934 film)

-The Blue Squadron is a 1934 Anglo-Italian aviation drama film directed by George King and starring Esmond Knight and John Stuart.
+The Blue Squadron is a lost 1934 Anglo-Italian aviation drama film directed by George King and starring Esmond Knight and John Stuart.
+It was written by Brock Williams.
 The film was a co-production between Britain's Teddington Studios (the UK arm of Warner Brothers) and Italy's Pittaluga studios.

-Although made under quota quickie conditions, the film seems to have enjoyed a rather more generous budget than was the norm with such productions and was able to include convincing location shots in the snowy Italian mountains.
+Preservation status

+The British Film Institute has classed The Blue Squadron as a lost film.
+Its National Archive holds a collection of ephemera and stills but no film or video materials.

+Plot

-The film deals with two young officers in the Italian Royal Air Force (Knight and Stuart) competing for the hand of the attractive Elena (Greta Hansen) and finding their comradeship under strain as a result.
+Two young officers in the Italian Royal Air Force compete for the hand of the attractive Elena and find their comradeship under strain as a result.
 Both try to impress her with daredevil aviation stunts which become increasingly reckless as they try to outdo each other in bravery.
 Finally, Knight goes too far and crashes his plane on a mountainside.
 Putting rivalry aside, Stuart courageously risks his own life to save his injured colleague and both realise that their friendship is more important than silly squabbling over a woman.
 They decide to let Elena make her own choice.

-The Blue Squadron is classed by the British Film Institute as a lost film.